supergrayfly/spectrrfi-client/src/guide/guide.md

 To do so, simply enter the Id of the offer in question, and the new address that you want to set.

-**Warning**: If the user enters an invalid address, control of the funds on the offer will be completly relinquished to that address with no turning back.
+**Warning**: If the user enters an invalid address, control of the funds on the offer will be completely relinquished to that address with no turning back.

 Here, we will change the seller address of **sale offer** #1;